spettenn/portfolio-re-sit/README.md

 I wanted a simple one page portfolio, i feel like this is the new "meta" of design.
 This is also the first project i did with "night"mode.
 Working with this was a breeze as long as you stick to using css variables on color themes / schemes. i did alot of research on what portfolio pages should / could look like and i feel this turned out pretty good.
 The website is very responsive and works on all devices.
 I did not include a contact form on this, rather i used an integrated contact me where the user is directly prompted a email draft to me.

+This was the first time i was using materialUI with react, but it turned out great.
+I had a little problem working with icons in mUI, but i found the solution.
+Material UI comes with alot of prebuilt models / components, this made it easy from a design perspective to see what fits and what does not.

 ## Built with

 - React